neverender/spec/README.md

-# A small WIP spec runner for CoffeeScript
+# A small WIP toy spec runner for CoffeeScript

 I didn't like how Vows specs look and Jasmine for node can't handle straight coffeescript.
 And I was bored.